-Robin TROWER Victims of The Fury LP 1980. ex-Procol Harum guitarist.
+Robin TROWER Victims of The Fury LP 1980.
+Check the exclusive video showing this LP for sale.
+Ex-Procol Harum guitarist.
 Check audio and a video review of the album.
 His heaviest album ever by far.

 The following rules are working: